Orlando Arcia Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in the league.
+- The Nationals pitching staff ranks 28th in the league with a collective 7.7 strikeouts per nine innings.

-- Nationals pitchers combine to surrender the most home runs in baseball (242 total, 1.5 per game).
+- Nationals pitchers combine to give up the most home runs in baseball (243 total, 1.5 per game).

-- Adon (2-4) takes the mound for the Nationals in his 10th start of the season.
-He's put together a 6.42 ERA in 47 2/3 innings pitched, with 43 strikeouts.
+- Rutledge gets the start for the Nationals, his fourth of the season.
+He is 1-1 with a 6.00 ERA and eight strikeouts in 15 2/3 innings pitched.

-- His last appearance came on Sunday against the Atlanta Braves, when the right-hander threw 4 2/3 innings, surrendering four earned runs while allowing five hits.
+- In his last time out on Sunday, the righty tossed five innings against the Atlanta Braves, allowing one earned run while surrendering three hits.

-- The 25-year-old has amassed an ERA of 6.42, with 8.1 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .275 against him.
+- The 24-year-old has an ERA of 6.00, with 4.8 strikeouts per nine innings, in three games this season.
+Opponents are hitting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.